w3f/polkadot-wiki/docs/learn/learn-staking.md

 achieve fair representation of the nominators.
 If you want to know more about how NPoS works (e.g. election, running time complexity, etc.), please read [here](http://research.web3.foundation/en/latest/polkadot/NPoS.html).

-We expect each nominator to carefully track the performance and reputation of the validators they back.
-Nominating is _not_ a "set and forget" operation.

 ### 3. Staking Rewards Distribution